High Country Stations & Cycle TrailsSouth Island New Zealand |

 |

-Featuring the Ride Holidays Fiordland Classic10 March - 22 March 2027 (13 Days / 12 Nights)This unique itinerary will show you New Zealand as rarely seen before.
+Featuring the Ride Holidays Fiordland Classic10 March - 22 March 2027 (13 Days / 12 Nights) | 1 room available due to a cancellationThis unique itinerary will show you New Zealand as rarely seen before.
 We explore High Country Stations as well as a few of the best cycle trails.
 In our humble opinion – the best 13 days on a bike in the Southern Hemisphere.
 The highlight will be Ride Holidays Fiordland Classic from Milford Sound to Te Anau.
 A once in a lifetime opportunity to ride this very special (but hilly) road as it journeys through the UNESCO Fiordland National Park.
 We’ve chartered our own boat for the night on Milford Sound.
 We’ll be joined by other cyclists for this charity ride.
 Over the past decade, we’ve been buying bikes for low decile schools.
 This one ride will allow us to buy bicycles for 1, possibly 2 new schools.
 Normal Ride Holidays conditions apply.
 Great hotels.
 Fully supported.
 Choice of rides.
 This tour is suitable for those who ride gravel, road or light MTB bikes.
 It is also very e-bike friendly, and they usually make up about 25% of our clients.
-Non-riders (Team Mac) are very welcome.
-Please note that this particular itinerary is very scenery and activity based.
-Your day would involve a good walk.
+Non-riders (Team Mac) are welcome.
+Please note, we will not have a dedicated guide or vehicle for this trip.
+This particular itinerary is very scenery and activity based.
+Your day would involve a good walk exploring the local areas.
 We guarantee that you’ll have an amazing holiday, but you would also need to understand that the areas we are travelling to are quite remote.
 There isn’t a little French market around the corner.
 Suggest you have a chat with Karl.
 Ride Holidays will take the hassle out of this short holiday.
 We've included pretty much everything - transfers, guides, mechanics, meals and, of course, safety.
 Thank you for your support.
 See you in Queenstown. |

 |